Magnus Lund

-Magnus Lund (born 25 June 1983 in Manchester) is a retired English Rugby Union player.
+Magnus Lund (born 25 June 1983 in Manchester) is an English rugby union retired player.

 He was educated at the Lancaster Royal Grammar School where he played for the first XV.
 He also studied Business Enterprise at the Manchester Metropolitan University.
 During his youth he represented England in both the under-16 and under-18 national sides.

 Lund made his debut for the Sale Sharks in 2002 against the Bristol Shoguns.
 In 2002 he represented England at the under-19 World Cup in Italy.
 The following year he represented the under-21 team at the World Cup in South Africa.
 He then became a member of the England sevens side.
 In the 2005–06 season, Lund started the final and scored a try as Sale Sharks won their first ever Premiership title.

 He was part of the 2006 Six Nations Championship Training squad, and was chosen in the 2006–07 Elite squad after a successful tour to Australia in the summer.
 Lund was chosen for England in the 2007 Six Nations Championship opener against Scotland, in which he scored a try as England won 42–20.